Membership and Dues

 - Treasurer: Proposes the budget and oversees all financial operations of the organization in cooperation with the CEO.
 The Treasurer produces monthly financial reports and presents those reports at regular CNAP or Executive Committee meetings, maintains financial records, works with the accounting firm retained by CNAP to fulfill all tax obligations.
 Provides information required for audits.
-If an audit committee performs the audit, organizes the committee and ensures the audit committee has the information needed to conduct the audit.
+If an audit committee performs an audit, organizes the committee and ensures the audit committee has the information needed to conduct the audit.

-- Quorum: A majority (>50%) of the APRN Group Members (see Meetings & General Operations # 2).
+- Quorum: A majority (>50%) of the active APRN Group Members (see CNAP Board, Officers, and Executive Committee).

 - General Consent: Routine business will be expedited by avoiding the formality of motions and voting.
 The business will be presented by the Chair, or the Chair’s designee, who will assume unanimous consent until someone objects.
 If at any time an objection is made, the business will be decided by majority vote, unless otherwise designated.

-- Majority Vote: Greater than 50% of the votes cast by APRN Group Members at a meeting and/or cast by electronic means.
+- Majority Vote: Greater than 50% of the votes cast by active APRN Group Members at a meeting and/or cast by electronic means.
 To avoid undue delay, a reasonable time limit may be announced with the call for the vote after which time any APRN Group Member who has not cast a vote may be assumed to abstain, and the abstention is not counted in the majority vote.

-- Two-Thirds Vote: Motions deemed by the Bylaws, Standing Rules, or Board to be important enough for greater consensus will require a two-thirds vote of the APRN Group Members for adoption.
+- Two-Thirds Vote: Motions deemed by the Bylaws, Standing Rules, or Board to be important enough for greater consensus will require a two-thirds vote of the active APRN Group Members for adoption.
 To avoid undue delay, a reasonable time limit may be announced with the call for the vote after which time any APRN Group Member who has not cast a vote may be assumed to abstain, and the abstention is not counted in the two-thirds vote.